brianoflondon/hive-nectar/docs/configuration.rst

     print(steem.wallet.locked())

 When the output is False, automatic unlocking with keyring or the `UNLOCK` variable works.
-It can also tested by nectar-cli with
+It can also tested by hive-nectar with

 .. code-block:: bash

-        nectar-cli walletinfo --test-unlock
+        hive-nectar walletinfo --test-unlock

 When no password prompt is shown, unlocking with keyring or the `UNLOCK` variable works.